John Ely (Iowa politician)

-John M. Ely, Jr. (February 17, 1919 – March 30, 2007) was an American Democratic politician, purchasing agent, and civil rights activist who served two terms in the Iowa House of Representatives and Iowa State Senate from 1961 to 1969.
+John Montague Ely Jr. (February 17, 1919 – March 30, 2007) was an American Democratic politician, purchasing agent, and civil rights activist who served two terms in the Iowa House of Representatives and Iowa State Senate from 1961 to 1969.
 Ely was instrumental in abolishing capital punishment in Iowa.

 Early years and education

-Ely was born to John Montague Ely, Sr. and Laurel Sullivan Ely.
+Ely was born in Cedar Rapids, Iowa, to John Montague Ely Sr. and Laurel Sullivan Ely.
 He graduated from Franklin High School and was educated at Coe College, the University of Iowa, and Princeton University where he received his degree in 1941.
 Ely served as a purser in the United States Merchant Marine from 1942 to 1945.

-Marriage and family

-Ely married Polly (Shirley Ward) Ely on June 20, 1942.
-They had three children, John Montague Ely III (Connie), Martha Ely Goralka (Joseph), and Nathaniel Ward Ely, five grandchildren and 13 great grand children.